jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     };
     ```

 1. We also need to let the symbol know that it can configure it's multistate, via a context menu.
-This is dont by updating the `configOptions` of the symbol. (**TODO update config options above to match below**)
+This is dont by updating the `configOptions` of the symbol.

     ```javascript
     configOptions: function (symbol) {